Paws4Survival Rescue is dedicated to the rescue and rehabilitation of Puerto Rican street dogs ("satos") and cats (“gatos").

 What are satos and gatos?!

-Puerto Rico is an island the size of Connecticut; it has 78 cities.
+Puerto Rico is an island the size of Connecticut; it has 78 municipalities.
 While each city is required by law to have an animal shelter, there are very few, and the ones they do have are unequipped and underfunded.

 98% of animals entering local shelters are euthanized due to overpopulation and illness.